howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

 ```
-This is a nested associative array or arrays.
+This is a nested associative array of arrays.
 Each sub array has a `user` element that corresponds to a `username`.
 There is also an `items` array which holds the order items for that user.

 ## Include order config
-In `common.php` add the following:
+In `common.php` add the following under the `$userConfig` include
 ```php
 $orderConfig = include_once 'config/orderConfig.php';
 ```
-This will include the `orderConfig.php` file and assigns the array to the variable `$orderConfig`
+This will include the `config/orderConfig.php` file and assigns the array to the variable `$orderConfig`

-Define the named constant `ORDER_CONFIG`  in `common.php`
+Define the named constant `ORDER_CONFIG`  in `common.php` under the `USER_CONFIG` definition
 ```php
 define('ORDER_CONFIG', $orderConfig);
 ```